dsites/dsite-frontend/README.md

 ```

 We use the yarn package manager instead of the default `npm`.
 There are
-multiple reasons for this, one being that we have `steem-js` built from
+multiple reasons for this, one being that we have `dpayjs` built from
 source pulling the github repo as part of the build process and yarn
 supports this.
 This way the library that handles keys can be loaded by
 commit hash instead of a version name and cryptographically verified to be